 You can set up an RV backup camera to see the back of the camper at all times, including driving down the highway.
 If you pull a tow dolly or perhaps have a bike rack attached to the bumper, you can keep an eye on those things while you travel.

+While you can get by without one, they make an incredible difference in towing.
 If you pass a vehicle on the interstate, you can see if you can move back over to the right lane.
 An RV backup camera will certainly help when you get to a back-in campsite, but it will also ease the drive.

 2. Learn How to Properly Load Cargo in Your RV